SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/content-conversion/message-encoding.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: c1d9edbb-d87c-41e5-881b-cd612d83d7e4
-description: "Learn about the options that are available for message encoding in Exchange 2016."
+description: "Summary: Learn about the options that are available for message encoding in Exchange 2016."
 ---

 # Message encoding options in Exchange 2016

-Learn about the options that are available for message encoding in Exchange 2016.
+ **Summary**: Learn about the options that are available for message encoding in Exchange 2016.

 The message encoding options in Exchange 2016 let you specify message characteristics such as MIME and non-MIME character sets, binary encoding, and attachment formats.
 You can specify message encoding options in the following locations: